graphcommerce-org/graphcommerce/.changeset/perfect-wombats-raise.md

 "@graphcommerce/magento-product": patch
 ---

-feat(GCOM-1353): scroll to #products on filter application
+When applying a filter it would not always scroll to the #products.